ENG4111 – Corpora in English Language Research

 - Two obligatory assignments (one essay and a short paper containing the topic for the term paper and a list of selected reading in connection with this).

-The assessment of the course is based on a term paper of approximately ten pages (4000 words).
+The assessment of the course is based on a term paper of approximately ten pages (a standard page consists of 2,300 characters).
 The topic for the term paper will be decided by the teacher and student together.

 Beforehand, students will be given an opportunity to submit a draft of the term paper and receive individual feedback on both the form and content of the draft.